Pilot down, passenger takes over with 'no idea how to fly' - NewsBreak

 “I have no idea.
 I can see the coast of Florida in front of me, and I have no idea,” the passenger said.

-According to Flight Aware, the plane had taken off earlier Tuesday from Marsh Harbour International Airport in the Bahamas.
-The aircraft was occupied by the pilot and two passengers, according to a Federal Aviation Administration news release.
-Officials haven't identified any of them.
+According to Flight Aware, the plane had taken off earlier Tuesday from Marsh Harbour International Airport in the Bahamas .

-As the plane flew over Florida, controller Christopher Flores, speaking very calmly, told the passenger to “maintain wings level and try to follow the coast, either north or southbound."
-Twin controls enable a Cessna 208 to be steered from the passenger seat.
+As the plane flew over Florida, the controller, speaking very calmly, told the passenger to “maintain wings level and try to follow the coast, either north or southbound."
+Twin controls enable a Cessna 280 to be steered from the passenger seat.

 Minutes passed before controllers were able to locate the plane, which by then was heading north over Boca Raton.